alexandramartinez/mulesoft-from-start/notes/blog-api-reqs.md

 ## Maxine's blog

-Resources are the nouns of our APIs -- stuff that we can use a *CRUD* operation on.
+Resources are the nouns of our APIs -- stuff we can use a *CRUD* operation on.

 **CRUD:**
 - C - Create